-This is noble but saying it is one thing and of course doing it is another.
-So take the Oath if you know you will always do this but expect to suffer the consequences if you break this Covenant.
+This is noble, but saying it is one thing and of course doing it is another.
+So take the oath if you know you will always do this but expect to suffer the consequences if you break this Covenant.

 We moreover engage that when we remove from this place we will, as soon as possible, unite with some other church where we can carry out the spirit of this covenant and the principles of God's word."

 Church is in lower case so what institutional church qualifies as a church?
 How about the Mormon Church or the Catholic Church or even the Church of Scientology?
 Can I join Calvary Chapel or EFree or must I stay a Baptist forever to keep this covenant?
-If I agree to this covenant apparently I have to keep this covenant for life.
+If I agree to this covenant, apparently I have to keep this covenant for life.

 The Spirit of this covenant seems to put one under bondage and to make vows or oaths few can keep.
 I never agreed to carry out this covenant at all.
 So throw me out of the church.
-If you had asked me to sign such a covenant or a worse covenant like they do in some of the purpose driven churches I would already have been an ex-member.
+If they had asked me to sign such a covenant or a worse covenant like they do in some of the purpose driven churches I would already have been an ex-member.

 O.K., I had a little fun with this document that is suppose to be serious and was written to foster accountability and commitment.
-But do we really need church covenants that few can keep, or oaths to God that we will break and lead us into self condemnation.
+But do we really need church covenants that few can keep, or oaths to God that we will break and lead us into self condemnation?
 After all, we already have the Ten Commandments to live by and last I heard only one man actually kept them all.
-So why do churches think that having people recite or sign covenants actually make people keep them?
+So why do churches think that having people recite or sign covenants actually makes people keep them?
 After all, agreeing to covenants like this already makes most of them hypocrites.